Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: The masses of , and ; tracing why is needed

 There is most probably no need to go to such extremes because, as we shall see in chapter \ref{chapt:2gentetau}, the situation largely improves when one allows for $\theta_u \not=0$.
 This goes however with a value $\hat r_H \geq .945$ larger than the one that we found here, which means that $<\bar c c-\bar s s> \simeq <\bar u u-\bar d d>$.
 So, large condensates of heavy quarks are required.
 A hint in this direction appears in the expansions (\ref{eq:hbxexp}) and (\ref{eq:bxexp}).
 Since (\ref{eq:bxexp}) depends on the sole parameter $\delta$, $b_X \leq 1$ looks a robust property.
 This is however not quite the case for $\hat b_X$ because its expansion (\ref{eq:hbxexp}) also depends on the ratio $\hat r_H$ of fermionic VEV's and as soon as $|\hat r_H| \geq 1$ (see also footnote \ref{foot:polehbx}) $\hat b_X$ becomes $\leq 1$ as desired. $|\hat r_H| \geq 1$ means, for 2 generations, $|<\bar c c-\bar s s>| \geq |<\bar u u+\bar d d>|$, which reasonably cannot be realized.
 However, for more generations, it may translate into the necessity for the condensate of the heaviest quark to become larger than that of light quarks, for example $|<\bar t t>| \geq |<\bar u u+ \bar d d>|$.
 One must accordingly keep in mind that, to cure the (small) remaining discrepancy that may subsist for the masses of neutral pseudoscalars, one may have to invoke large condensates for heavy quarks, which can only eventually be achieved for more than 2 generations.

-The mechanism likely to trigger such a large condensation remains of course to be uncovered.
-However, as we will show in the subsequent paper \cite{Machet5}, some scalar(s) turn out to be strongly coupled to quarks, which we can identify as a trigger for the formation of a massive bound state (see subsection \ref{subsec:normalization}).
+The mechanism likely to generate such a large condensation remains of course to be uncovered.
+However, as we will show in the subsequent paper \cite{Machet5}, some scalar(s) turn out to be strongly coupled to quarks, which can induce the formation of a massive bound state (see subsection \ref{subsec:normalization}).
 The resulting breaking of the chiral symmetry can then go along with quark condensation in the appropriate channel.
 At this point, these are of course only conjectures.